KayLerch/alexa-utterance-generator/README.md

 #### Escape slots to prevent auto-resolution

-For now, we only used the slots in our grammar as a convenient option to reduce the number of sample utterances to define at design-time.
+By now, we only used the slots in our grammar as a convenient option to reduce the number of sample utterances to define at design-time.
 Of course, you'd like to keep some of the slots in the resulting set of utterances as you want to catch they values at runtime and process them in your skill-code.
 Escape from resoltuons with the following: